Believe it or not, we used to eat the boxed stuff….a lot.

 - Add spaghetti sauce, bone broth, and seasonings to the pan and mix well.

 - Once pasta is cooked through, uncover.
-Stir in cheese until melted, if using.
+Sauce will thicken as it stands.
+If using cheese, stir in until melted.

 Feel free to sub out the dried spices for fresh.
 Saute 1/2 diced onion and 1 tsp minced garlic with the ground beef.